Lower School K-6

 Lower School Chapel services are separated from the Upper School to address age-appropriate spiritual growth.

 In the Classroom

-Students have access to a secure portal to access class materials and communicate with teachers, as well as supplemental use of Samsung Galaxy tablets in the classroom.
+Students have access to a secure portal to access class materials and communicate with teachers, as well as supplemental use of tablets and classroom laptops.

 Chapel services are separated to address age-appropriate spiritual growth.
 Trinity offers uniform options specific to fifth and sixth-grade students and lockers for their personal belongings.
 Several options for Interscholastic sports begin in Grade 6 (with Grades 7 and 8).